cph-cachet/carp.sensing-flutter/carp_firebase_backend/README.md

 ````

-Note that a `FirebaseStorageDataEndPoint` extends the `FileDataEndPoint` class and paremeters related to
+Note that a `FirebaseStorageDataEndPoint` extends the `FileDataEndPoint` class and parameters related to
 how to create the files can be specified, including `bufferSize`, `zip`, and `encrypt`.
 In the example above, the file buffer size is set to 1 MB, which is zipped before upload.